Anne Abeja Muhwezi: Other considerations

 In her capacity as Company Secretary, she sits on the Board of Directors of Housing Finance Bank, in Uganda.
-She is an accomplished champion sportswoman, excelling in badminton, lawn tennis and pool.
+She engages in sporting activities and has won competitions in badminton, lawn tennis and pool.

 She is also a member of the East African Law Society serving in different capacities including: 2006-2008 EALS Council Member, 2008-2010 Deputy Secretary General, 2010-2012 Secretary General and 2016-2018 Vice President-Regional Integration.